pekkatervaniemi/watchdog-test/README.md

 # watchdog-test
-Watchdog for processes
+Watchdog monitor for processes
-Tests how to restart killed processes
+Tests how to monitor and restart killed processes